cguth7/cguth7.github.io/_pages/home.md

 | 5 | 1/6  | 5/6  |
 | 6  | 1/6  | 6/6 |

-What is the average number that will appear if you roll a die?

-We sum up the products to get the expected value
+We sum up the products to get the expected value.

 Answer: 3.5

+Assuming you know what an average, or mean is, you might be wondering, isn't 3.5 the average value of a side of die?
+What was so special about what we did?